Code-Institute-Submissions/PhilipWilliams0-friday.com/README.md

     -   #### Frequent User Goals
-        1. As a Frequent User,
+        1. As a Frequent User, I want to be able to edit project(s)
-        2. As a Frequent User,
+        2. As a Frequent User, I want to see my projects only
-        3. As a Frequent User,

 -   ### Design
     -   #### Colour Scheme